 The Security Options section of the Wireless Setup screen lets you change the security option and passphrase.
-Please note that NETGEAR recommends that you not change the security option or passphrase, but if you want to change these settings, this section explains how.
+NETGEAR recommends that you do not change the security option or passphrase, but if you want to change these settings, this section explains how.
 Do not disable security.